Four types of DCA

 Find out if your property is in a disease control area

-The current disease control areas are valid from 1 February 2024.
+The current disease control areas are valid until 31 January 2026.

 If your property is near or across a disease control area boundary on the map below, contact our Support Centre to find out about the TB testing policy in your area.